Azure/azure-powershell/src/Network/Network/help/Add-AzApplicationGatewayIPConfiguration.md

 PS C:\> $AppGw = Add-AzApplicationGatewayIPConfiguration -ApplicationGateway $AppGw -Name "Appgwsubnet01" -Subnet $Subnet
 ```

-The first command gets a virtual network.
+The first command creates a virtual network.
-The second command gets a subnet using the previously created virtual network.
+The second command creates a subnet using the previously created virtual network.
 The third command gets the application gateway and stores it in the $AppGw variable.
-The fourth command adds the IP configuration to the application gateway stored in $AppGw.
+The fouth command adds the IP configuration to the application gateway stored in $AppGw.

 ## PARAMETERS